informalsystems/CometMock/README.md

 When calling the cosmos sdk cli, use as node address the `cometmock_listen_address`, e.g. `simd q bank total --node {cometmock_listen_address}`.

+## Limitations

+### Cosmos SDK GRPC endpoints are not working
+Cosmos SDK applications started with `--with-tendermint=false` do not start their grpc server, see https://github.com/cosmos/cosmos-sdk/issues/16277.
+This is a limitation of the Cosmos SDK related to using out-of-process consensus.

+### Hermes does not work with CometMock
+In particular, the fact that the cosmos sdk grpc endpoints are incompatible with having out-of-process consensus prevents CometMock from working with Hermes, since Hermes calls the SDK grpc endpoints.
+If you need a relayer with CometMock, the go relayer https://github.com/cosmos/relayer is an alternative that works with it as the  go relayer only directly calls CometBFT rpc endpoints.

 ## Disclaimer

 CometMock is under heavy development and work-in-progress.